kavehbc/edu-stats/README.md

 # Edu-Stats
 Edu-Stats is a parser to extract the scholar details of academicians such as h-index, citations, etc. These extracted statistics can be used and presented on the personal websites by an embedded JavaScript.

+For more information, you can check "edu-stats.html" or http://kaveh.bakhtiyari.com/code/edu-stats.html